-- 1. Agreement type: - There are many different types of agreements and each depend on the level of responsibility that the First Nations is willing to assign to a third party. - Corporate structure will define format for engagement (under Community Engagement). - Document expectations and manage the track record of what is achieved.
+1. Agreement type:

+- There are many different types of agreements and depends on the level of responsibility that the First Nations is willing to assign to a third party. - Corporate structure will define format for engagement (under Community Engagement). - Document expectations and managing the track record of what is achieved.